oxsecurity/megalinter/docs/installation.md

 ## Run Mega-Linter locally

-You can use [mega-linter-runner](https://nvuillam.github.io/mega-linter/mega-linter-runner/) to locally run Mega-Linter with the same configuration.
+You can use [mega-linter-runner](https://nvuillam.github.io/mega-linter/mega-linter-runner/) to locally run Mega-Linter with the same configuration defined in [.mega-linter.yml](configuration.md) file

 See [mega-linter-runner installation instructions](https://nvuillam.github.io/mega-linter/mega-linter-runner/#installation)